nopSolutions/nopCommerce-Docs/en/developer/design/widgets.md

 In nopCommerce, a widget plugin allows you to embed 3rd party code/application in a public store in certain areas (for example, head tag, after the body tag, left column block, and right column block).

-Currently, default nopCommerce installation allows the store admin to embed two widget plugins:
+Currently, default nopCommerce installation allows the store admin to embed few widget plugins:

 1. Google Analytics
 1. Nivo Slider
 1. AccessiBe
 1. What3words
+1. Facebook Pixel

 ## Google Analytics Widget